shivenigma/blog-backup/ckf8hko3z004zp8s14bfiayuz.md

 ### 5. Networking

 This is one of my weakest areas.
 Having good connections will open a lot of doors for you.
-If you're looking for a job or a new member for your team, being part of a developer network in your area makes it easier.
+If you're looking for a job or a new member of your team, being part of a developer network in your area makes it easier.

 You can find people easier than traditional hiring methods.
 Online communities such as Twitter, Discord servers, Whatsapp groups are great too.
 I found a few great teammates through a Whatsapp group.
 It can do wonders for you when you connect with the right people.